 Beyond its design, One Vanderbilt blends private enterprise and the public realm with its unique program.
 An integrated complex of below grade conditions will offer direct connections to Grand Central and an active, 14,000-square-foot pedestrian plaza on Vanderbilt Avenue.
 By 2022, the tower will also fully integrate the new plan for East Side Access, which extends Long Island Rail Road (LIRR) service to Grand Central.
 Filling an entire city block between 42nd and 43rd Streets along Madison and Vanderbilt Avenues, the tower will become part of the spatial sequence of the terminal and a doorstep to the city, greeting thousands of commuters daily.

-“As a new hub of Midtown, One Vanderbilt will facilitate GCT commutation by providing additional direct access to all levels of below grade transit that feed or will feed into Grand Central in the future,” says Dominic Dunn, KPF Managing Principal.
+“As a new hub of Midtown, One Vanderbilt will facilitate GCT commuting patterns by providing additional direct access to all levels of below grade transit that feed or will feed into Grand Central in the future,” says Dominic Dunn, KPF Managing Principal.
 “As its unique form enhances the experience of the New York skyline, so too does KPF’s design craft a ground plane experience that welcomes thousands of commuters, becoming a hallmark of transit-oriented design for our dense, bustling city.”

 “Maintaining the fast-tracked schedule to design and deliver One Vanderbilt was perhaps one of the biggest challenges,” says Andrew Cleary, KPF Technical Director.
 “The fact that a project of this complexity has repeatedly achieved all the major construction milestones on time is a clear testament to the tight collaboration that the design and construction teams forged from the outset of the design process.”